likangning93/GPU_cloth/README.md

 # GPU cloth with OpenGL Compute Shaders

 This project in progress is a PBD cloth simulation accelerated and parallelized using OpenGL compute shaders.
+For a quick project overview, see slides [here](https://docs.google.com/presentation/d/10NuqXlJcnySN1iwSSfF_0jpzQrNrDT12sbKtzZ99fFk/edit?usp=sharing).
-For more details on the project motivation and milestones, see the [slides](https://docs.google.com/presentation/d/1t7K-MafQH_8fw7R2KPMy-iOtFBdPRJSsHp4oSA9XR0c/edit?usp=sharing).
+For more details on the project milestones and development during the semester, see the [milestone slides](https://docs.google.com/presentation/d/1t7K-MafQH_8fw7R2KPMy-iOtFBdPRJSsHp4oSA9XR0c/edit?usp=sharing).

 ## Work-In-Progress Video
 ![](images/danube.gif)